songdichong/ECE720/README.md

-Acknowledgement: Originally forked from https://github.com/ultralytics/yolov5 \n
+Acknowledgement: Originally forked from https://github.com/ultralytics/yolov5\
-Changes: Add blur.py for blur attack and analyze.py/analyze2.py for analysis \n
+Changes: Add blur.py for blur attack and analyze.py/analyze2.py for analysis\
 Usage:
 1. Download to local directory
 2. Add image dataset directory within the project
 3. Install necessary environments and libraries such as Yolo, Cuda, Pytorch, etc. The step can be done through $ pip install -r requirements.txt